official-inquiries/climate-action-us-senate-2014/pages/witnesses-ruckelshaus.md

 25. Please explain if you disagree with any of these statements and why:

-“finally. there is the question of the World Health Organization itself.
+“Finally, there is the question of the World Health Organization itself.
 What’s the WHO been doing for all these years?
 There are no new facts on DDT ~— all the relevant science about DDT safety has been available since the 1960s.
 Moreover, the WHO’S strategy of mosquito bed nets and malaria vaccine development has been a dismal failure.
 While the death toll in malarial regions has mounted, the WHO has been distracted by such dubious issues as whether cell phones and French fries cause cancer.
 It‘s a relief that the WHO has finally come to its senses, but on the other hand, the organization has done too little, too late.
 The ranks of the WHO’S leadership need to be purged of those who place the agenda of environmental elitists over the basic survival of the world’s needy.”

-i am not familiar with the operations of the WHO so I can’t help you on this question.
+I am not familiar with the operations of the WHO so I can’t help you on this question.

 Page 61